Neerja Bhatla

 Neerja Bhatla is an Indian gynecologist and obstetrician.
 She was conferred the Padma Shri in 2025, one of India’s highest civilian honours, in recognition of her contributions to women's healthcare.

 She became the first Indian to serve as president of the International Federation of Gynaecology and Obstetrics (FIGO) and led the 2018 revision of FIGO’s staging guidelines for cervical cancer.

 Career

-Dr. Bhatla has worked extensively for over three decades in the field of cervical cancer prevention, particularly focusing on low-resource settings.
+Bhatla has worked extensively for over three decades in the field of cervical cancer prevention, particularly focusing on low-resource settings.
 After completing her MBBS and post-graduation in Obstetrics and Gynaecology, she joined the faculty at the Department of Obstetrics and Gynaecology, All India Institute of Medical Sciences, New Delhi.
 She also served as the Head of Gynaecologic Oncology at the National Cancer Institute in Jhajjar under AIIMS.

 Her scholarly work includes significant contributions to peer-reviewed journals, particularly in gynecologic oncology and public health.
 She was a lead author in research on cervical cancer prevention strategies in India.